-- A comprehensive review of performance, quality assurance and audit findings is summarised in the annual report (see Section 5) and outlines the breadth and depth of work being undertaken to safeguard and promote the wellbeing of children and young people in County Durham. - 21 Particular efforts have been made to increase the number of children who go missing and who have an interview within 72 hours of returning home.
-Good progress has been made in Durham to establish local processes for this vulnerable group of children ahead of recent national guidance - Almost all agencies improved their performance in providing reports to review child protection case conferences.
-The engagement of GPs in child protection conferences has improved significantly and in some

-- localities practitioners were able to achieve very good levels of attendance. - Multi-agency audits have taken place in areas identified by the Board as requiring further examination.
-This has included audits of children subject to more than one child protection plan and a review of single agency practice audits has also been completed to ensure the Board is informed of the learning from these and issues requiring further attention.
+- 17. A comprehensive review of performance, quality assurance and audit findings is summarised in the annual report and outlines the breadth and depth of work being undertaken to safeguard and promote the wellbeing of children and young people in County Durham. - 18.
+Particular efforts have been made to increase the number of children who go missing and who have an interview within 72 hours of returning home.
+Good progress continues to be made Durham to establish local processes for this vulnerable group of children ahead of recent national guidance - 19.
+Case audits have taken place in areas identified by the Board as requiring further examination.
+This has included audits of children subject to more than one child protection plan, review of No further action decisions and audits missing children return interviews.